niamh-d/niamh-d/README.md

 ### Hi there 👋

-My name is Niamh (pronounced 'nee-uv' or 'neev', either is fine), (she/her).
+My name is Niamh (pronounced 'nee-uv'), (she/her).
 I am originally from Ireland, but have been living in Estonia for many years.
 I am a React.js developer and I've been learning to code for 3 years.
-Other than Javascript, I'm also competent in Python.
-I'm currently studying full stack web developement with @CodeOp-tech.
+I'm curerently learning Next.js.

 My public socials are linked from [**my homepage**](https://niamhdoyle.dev/).

-A sample of projects to date can be found [here](https://niamh-codeop-prep.netlify.app/#section-work).
+A sample of projects to date can be found [here](https://niamhdoyle.dev/#section-work).

 I have earned 2 course certificates from Udemy for completing the following courses: